mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Burning Initiative
 A ship may reduce its Initiative score to get bonus reactions.
-Each bonus reaction costs two Initiative and affects the ship’s Initiative score for the following round only.
+Each bonus reaction costs two Initiative and affects the ship's Initiative score for the following round only.

 System Defence BoatSystem Defence Boat